Adding devices to Windows Autopilot

 Before deploying a device using Windows Autopilot, the device must be registered with the Windows Autopilot deployment service.
 Ideally, this would be performed by the OEM, reseller, or distributor from which the devices were purchased, but this can also be done by the organization by collecting the hardware identity and uploading it manually.

 When you purchase devices directly from an OEM, that OEM can automatically register the devices with the Windows Autopilot deployment service.
-For the list of OEMs that currently support this, see the "Participant device manufacturers" section of the Windows Autopilot information page.
+For the list of OEMs that currently support this, see the "Participant device manufacturers and resellers" section of the Windows Autopilot information page.

 Before an OEM can register devices on behalf of an organization, the organization must grant the OEM permission to do so.
 This process is initiated by the OEM, with approval granted by an Azure AD global administrator from the organization.
 See the "Customer Consent" section of the Customer consent page.